ribasco/ucgdisplay/README.md

 ######  Graphic LCD Example (ST7920)

 Simple hello world example for ST7920 controller.
-In this example, we use the Raspberry Pi SPI hardware features.
-Please note that in Raspberry Pi, we need to set the pin modes to ALT0 to activate the hardware features (also applicable for the I2C pins).
+In this example, we use the Raspberry Pi SPI hardware capability.
+Remember to set the pin modes to ALT0 to activate the hardware features (also applicable for the I2C pins).
 This library does not automatically set the correct pin modes for you, so you have to explicitly set them prior to running the application (example below).

+>  **Note:** For SPI hardware capability, there is no need to map the pins.
+Doing so might result into 'operation is not permitted' errors.

 ```java
 package com.ibasco.ucgdisplay.examples;